-This is immediately the biggest disadvantage of a traditional one altitude internship.
-Due to the height it is impossible to get the same intensity to bring into training.
-With altitude training by sleeping in a altitude tent this problem has been solved since the training is still taking place at sea level and the quality is therefore retained.
+This is immediately the main disadvantage of a traditional altitude training course.
+Due to the height it is impossible to get the same intensity into training.
+With altitude training by sleeping in a high altitude tent, this problem is solved since the training is still taking place at sea level and the quality is therefore retained.

 The table below shows how much% of your maximum options you lose with increasing altitude.